 Act reference: FAAct section 27 Extension of meaning of FTB or regular care child in a blended family case

-Emily lives primarily with her parent Dave and his new partner Anthony.
+Emily lives primarily with their parent Dave and Dave's new partner Anthony.
 Emily is an FTB child of both Dave and Anthony.
-They agree that Anthony should receive FTB for Emily, as he is the stay-at-home parent.
+Dave and Anthony agree that Anthony should receive FTB for Emily, as Anthony is the stay-at-home parent.

 Policy reference: FA Guide 2.1.1.20 Shared care & change of care summary, 2.1.1.70 Disputed care arrangements, 2.1.1.100 Child at risk of harm, 2.1.1.90 Abducted, absent or missing child